yotamco100/botjitsu/README.md

 # The Goal
 In order to win a CardJitsu game, you must be the first player to win 3 rounds with cards, either of all different elements with different colors, or of the same element in different colors.

 The goal of each participant is to build the best card-jitsu bot.
-The given data is exactly what a human player would have: Your hand and each player's "Cards Won" set.
+The given data is exactly what a human player would have: Your hand, if reverse is active and the cards played in each round.

 Have fun!